-2.2 Roles & Responsibilities of the Public Authority for Civil Aviation (PACA)
+2.2 Roles & Responsibilities of the Civil Aviation Authority (CAA)

-- 2.2.1 PACA shall ensure that any procedures in the aerodrome manual relating to bird/wildlife control are developed and implemented as part of the aerodrome safety management system (SMS). - 2.2.2 PACA is responsible for the development and issuance of the regulatory and guidance material applicable to aerodromes design and operations. - 2.2.3 PACA shall evaluate the Aerodrome Manual submitted by an Aerodrome Operator including the wildlife hazard assessment and the wildlife control measures to determine whether it complies with National Regulation and indicate whether the applicant will be able to operate and maintain the aerodrome properly (See Appendix D Wildlife Hazard Management Assessment checklist). - 2.2.4 PACA collects, through its reporting systems, information from aircraft operators, airport personnel, and other sources, on the presence of wildlife on or around the aerodrome constituting a potential hazard to aircraft operations. - 2.2.5 PACA adopts, if required, the mutual coordination and communication among aerodrome operator and any other Omani departments regarding land-use planning and development in
+- 2.2.1 CAA shall ensure that any procedures in the aerodrome manual relating to bird/wildlife control are developed and implemented as part of the aerodrome safety management system (SMS). - 2.2.2 CAA is responsible for the development and issuance of the regulatory and guidance material applicable to aerodromes design and operations. - 2.2.3 CAA shall evaluate the Aerodrome Manual submitted by an Aerodrome Operator including the wildlife hazard assessment and the wildlife control measures to determine whether it complies with National Regulation and indicate whether the applicant will be able to operate and maintain the aerodrome properly (See Appendix D Wildlife Hazard Management Assessment checklist). - 2.2.4 CAA collects, through its reporting systems, information from aircraft operators, airport personnel, and other sources, on the presence of wildlife on or around the aerodrome constituting a potential hazard to aircraft operations. - 2.2.5 CAA adopts, if required, the mutual coordination and communication among aerodrome operator and any other Omani departments regarding land-use planning and development in

-- the vicinity of aerodrome as long as this development affects the likelihood of wildlife existence. - 2.2.6 Finally, at the end of each year and after receiving the annual report from the aerodrome operators, PACA shall submit Wildlife Strike Reports to the ICAO Bird Strike Information System (IBIS) database.
+- the vicinity of aerodrome as long as this development affects the likelihood of wildlife existence. - 2.2.6 Finally, at the end of each year and after receiving the annual report from the aerodrome operators, CAA shall submit Wildlife Strike Reports to the ICAO Bird Strike Information System (IBIS) database.